Silv3rPRO/slate/source/includes/_otheractions.md

 function setWaterMount(mount)
 ```

-Sets the item that will be used when the player begins surfing
+Sets the item that will be used when the player begins surfing.

 ### PARAMETERS